 And regardless of your plan design or prescription needs, there will continue to be a difference in terms of how your drug costs are counted towards reaching the catastrophic coverage limit.

 If and when you reach the catastrophic coverage level, you’ll pay either 5 percent of the cost of each drug or a small copay, whichever is greater, for the remainder of the year.
-The copays for prescriptions in the catastrophic coverage level are set by CMS each year; in 2020, they’re $3.60 and $8.95, which is a slight increase from 2019.
+The copays for prescriptions in the catastrophic coverage level are set by CMS each year; in 2021, they’re $3.70 and $9.20, which is a slight increase from 2020.
 Although drug costs decline substantially once a person reaches the catastrophic coverage level, they can continue to quickly add up if very expensive medications are needed and the 5 percent coinsurance (instead of the copay) is used.

 It’s important to remember that many seniors do not reach the donut hole in a given year, because their drug costs aren’t high enough.
 For those individuals, the deductible and the copay or coinsurance below the donut hole will be the most important factor in determining how much they spend on medications.

 Since Part D plans often charge coinsurance (a percentage of the cost) rather than copays (a flat amount), some seniors may find that their costs go up from one year to the next, simply due to the rising prices for prescription drugs.
 If you’re paying 25 percent of the cost and the cost goes up, your portion goes up as well.
 According to a Wall Street Journal analysis, the median out-of-pocket cost for a medication purchased via Medicare Part D was $117 in 2015, up from $79 in 2011.

 The good news is that it’s possible to decrease your Medicare prescription drug costs with a few simple tactics.